Back

 • Information Management: Two task order contracts with a combined value of $14.4 million with the U.S. Centers for Disease Control and Prevention to provide health informatics and information technology support for the Laboratory Response Network.

-• Program Support: A 2.6 million euro contract with the European Commission to support the Directorate-General for Climate Action.
+• Program Support: A 2.6 million euro contract with the European Commission to support the DC CLIMA.

-• Strategic Communications: A 2 million euro contract with the European Commission’s Service for Foreign Policy Instruments to support the evolving policy agenda on issues arising from Europe 2020.
+• Strategic Communications:2 million euro contract with the European Commission’s Service for Foreign Policy Instruments to support the evolving policy agenda on issues arising from Europe 2020.

 Commercial Business First Quarter 2016 Highlights